99 Hudson Street

 99 Hudson is a 79-story condominium in Jersey City, New Jersey.
 It is the tallest building in Jersey City and the state of New Jersey, and the 46th tallest building in the United States.
 It is also the tallest residential building in the United States outside of New York City and Chicago.
-Developed by China Overseas America (the U.S. arm of the Hong Kong-based company COHL), 99 Hudson is the first residential project in the U.S. for the firm.
-The 1.4 million square-foot building will include 781 condominium units ranging from studios to three bedrooms.
+Developed by China Overseas America (the U.S. arm of the Hong Kong–based company COHL), 99 Hudson is the first residential project in the U.S. for the firm.
+The 1.4 million square-foot building includes 781 condominium units ranging from studios to three bedrooms.

 History

 Plans for the development were first released in March 2014.
 Originally, the plans called for twin towers, but after the land changed hands, the plans were changed to a single, 950 ft tower.
 The building was approved in early 2015 by the city.

 The building was approved by the FAA in early 2016; buildings taller than 899 ft in Jersey City must seek FAA approval.
 Ground was broken on January 29, 2016.
 The building topped-out in September 2018.
+In November 2020, Multi-Housing News reported that the tower's construction was completed and its residents began to move into the building.
+The stated height of the completed building, 900 ft, is just one foot higher than the height limit that would not have required FAA approval.